Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in training

 Despite its significance, the impact of multiplicity during training remains underexplored, particularly in large-scale settings such as vision-language embeddings \citep{radford2021clip,zhai2023siglip} or multimodal LLMs \citep{llava}.
 Several attempts have been made using a smooth loss \citep{byun2024mafa}, pseudo-label \citep{li2022declip,chun2024pcmepp}, or mixed label \citep{chun2024pcmepp} using mixing augmentations \citep{zhang2017mixup,yun2019cutmix}, but their impacts are yet limited.
 While smaller-scale datasets \citep{chen2015cococaption} have been used to study the issue, existing approaches show limited scalability and generalizability.

-One line of work treats multimodal alignments as noisy correspondence (NC) \citep{huang2021ncr} (\ie, considering that a specific portion of ``positive'' and ``negative'' annotations are noisy), leveraging techniques from learning with noisy labels \citep{song2022learning}.
-However, this approach has shown limited success in large-scale settings; for example, Chun \cite{chun2024pcmepp} reported that this direction shows negligible benefits over standard contrastive learning.
-Moreover, architectures and training objectives for NC still assumes one-to-one correspondence, limiting in representing inherent input ambiguity.
-Nonethelese, rethinking a multimodal task with sparsely annotated many-to-many pairwise datasets as learning with noisy labels \citep{song2022learning} or positive-unlabeled learning \citep{bekker2020learning} will be an interesting future research direction.
+One line of work treats multimodal alignments as noisy correspondence (NC) \citep{huang2021ncr} (\ie, considering that a specific portion of annotations are noisy), leveraging techniques from learning with noisy labels \citep{song2022learning}.
+However, this approach has shown limited success in large-scale settings; for example, \citet{chun2024pcmepp} reported that this direction shows negligible benefits over standard contrastive learning.
+Moreover, architectures and training objectives for NC still assume the one-to-one mapping, limiting in representing inherent input ambiguity.
+Nonetheless, rethinking a multimodal task with sparsely annotated many-to-many pairwise datasets as learning with noisy labels or positive-unlabeled learning \citep{bekker2020learning} will be an interesting future research direction.

-Another direction focuses on producing multiple embeddings, rather than single embedding for each instance \citep{song2019pvse,kim2023improving}, where an instance is mapped to a set of representations to capture polysemous context, and similarity is defined via set-to-set relationships.
+Another direction focuses on producing multiple embeddings, rather than a single embedding for each instance \citep{song2019pvse,kim2023improving}, where an instance is mapped to a set of representations to capture polysemous context, and similarity is defined via set-to-set relationships.
 This method assumes a fixed number of latent components per input (\eg, two embeddings for each instance), each intended to capture a distinct concept.
 While this direction conceptually fits with both input uncertainty and matching uncertainty, it lacks flexibility when there exists more concepts than the pre-defined components and remains unproven at scale.
 Conceptually, mixture-of-experts (MoE) \citep{shazeer2017outrageously,dai2024deepseekmoe} can be an alternative of this direction, but the link between MoE and multiplicity is still underexplored.